rachjiang/Task-Tracker/README.md

 This app is not set up for production mode.
 To run, please have Postgres installed on your local machine.
 Postgres Download: https://www.postgresql.org/download/

-After setting up Postgres and entering root directory, please follow these instructions to run the application:
+After setting up Postgres, open your terminal and please follow these instructions to set up the application:

-1. Open your terminal and log into Postgres with `psql -U <yourusername>`
+1. Log into Postgres with `psql -U <yourusername>`
-2. Open the database.sql file, then copy and paste `CREATE DATABASE todoapp;` into the terminal after you've logged into Postgres
+2. Create a database with `CREATE DATABASE todoapp;` in the terminal
 3. Run `\c todoapp' .
 You should now be connected to the database.
-4. Copy and paste the rest of the SQL commands and paste it into the terminal.
+4. Create a table in terminal with `CREATE TABLE todo(todo_id SERIAL PRIMARY KEY, description VARCHAR(255), completed BOOLEAN DEFAULT false);`
-Now that the database is set up locally, we need to add some environment variables for the app to connect to it:
+Now that the database is set up, we need to add some environment variables for the app to connect to it:
+5. `\q` to exit psql and `cd` into todo-app's root directory.
-1. Create a .env file in the root directory.
+6. Create a .env file in the root directory.
-2. Copy and paste this into the .env file:
+7. Copy and paste these environment variables into the .env file and replace `<yourusername>` and `<yourpassword>` with your own Postgres username and password:
 - `PG_USER = <yourusername>`
 - `PG_PASSWORD = <yourpassword>`
 - `PG_HOST = localhost`